by Laura Dolgy (see bio below)

 Organic Manuka Skin Soothing Cream

-The hugely popular Organic Manuka Skin Soothing Cream is extremely moisturizing and perfect for psoriasis and quite a few other skin conditions due to its wound healing abilities.
+Our first in the list of our natural remedies for psoriasis is the hugely popular Organic Manuka Skin Soothing Cream is extremely moisturizing and perfect for psoriasis and quite a few other skin conditions due to its wound healing abilities.
 Not only is it anti-bacterial, but its rich, nutrient ingredients like Manuka oil, Manuka honey and beeswax help keep plaque and scaling under control.

 Emily Skin Soothers Soap with Chinese Herbs